TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 This Flow is prototypic for a task which merely has to give out data.
 Domain Objects are fetched from a Repository previously instatiated and passed to the View for future processing.
-Inside of our :class:`OfferController` we have to make use of :class:`OfferRepository` in the different Actions again and again.
-For that we don't have to intantiate the Repository in each and every Action, extbase offers the method :class:`initializeAction()`.
+Inside of our :php:`OfferController` we have to make use of :php:`OfferRepository` in the different Actions again and again.
+For that we don't have to intantiate the Repository in each and every Action, extbase offers the method :php:`initializeAction()`.
 It can be used for tasks concerning multiple Actions and is called before any Action is executed.
-In the class :class:`ActionController` the body of this method is empty.
+In the class :php:`ActionController` the body of this method is empty.
 You can overwrite it in your own Controller though.
-In our case we assign the instance of our Repository to the Class Variable :class:`$offerRepository`.
+In our case we assign the instance of our Repository to the Class Variable :php:`$offerRepository`.
 Our Controller thus looks like this::

     /**